Science Kids - Bringing Science & Technology TogetherScience for Kids

 Floating Eggs

-Eggs sink in normal water so what can you do to make them float?
-Adding salt can give some surprising results.
+Eggs sink in normal water, so what can you do to make them float?
+Adding salt can have some surprising results.

 Eggs that float on water